A Word to Pastors

 The point is this: I believe pastors should put their lives and ministries on the line in this issue.
 The cowardice of some pastors when it comes to preaching against abortion appalls me.
 Many treat the dismemberment of unborn humans as an untouchable issue on the par with partisan politics.
 Some have bought into the incredible notion that they can be personally pro-life but publicly pro-choice or noncommittal.
 In response to this attitude our church sponsored an ad in the Minneapolis StarTribune with these simple words: “I am personally pro-life, but politically pro-choice” – Pontius Pilate.

 The law of our land is immoral and unjust.
 That should be declared from tens of thousands of pulpits in America...

-NEXT PAGE: A Word to Christians
+Continue to the next page: A Word to Christians